doublemacro/group-exercise-js-4-13-mar/README.md

 - we create a paragraph tag for each element in the array, and insert them in the posts-container.
 Tip: use document.createElement(). use container.appendChild();

+### Create a class called Storage, that will have:

+A static method called storeData(keyName, obj)
+- that will convert the obj to json, and save it in localstorage using the keyName provided.

+A static method called loadData(keyName, obj)
+- that will retrieve the data from localstorage, using the given key keyName, parse the data from json, and save it in obj, by doing: obj = result.